 The most notable example of proper naming is the naming of Jesus, or Yeshua, which means ‘Yahweh delivers’.
 Yeshua, in turn, derives from Joshua, Joshua meaning ‘Jehovah is salvation’.
 Matt.
 11.1-3, John the Baptist had his disciples ask if Jesus was the Anointed One, the Christ, which indicate both names of Yeshua as Deliverer and Savior, as in meaning to “save his people from their sins.”
 We have ‘God is salvation’, or Joshua, followed by the completed act of ‘God delivers’, or Yeshua.
 The naming of Yeshua is given its full meaning with, Immanuel, “God with us,” which is written in Matt.
 1.23.
 These three names, ‘God is salvation’, ‘God delivers’, and ‘God with us’ leads us to the fulness of Christ, or the Deliverer, or Messiah (Anointed One).

 Deliver us from what, some may ask?
 At that time in history, the Jews believed they would be delivered from the Romans.
-Previous to that it was the Greeks.
+Previous to that time it was the Greeks.
 In between, Jews fought the religious civil war of Pharisee versus Sadducee.
-But it seems clear Yeshua was sent to deliver the Jews from themselves, and as it turns out this includes the laws which limited and bound them.
+But it seems clear Yeshua was sent to deliver the Jews from themselves, and as it turns out this included the laws which limited and bound them.
 It is Yeshua who brings us teachings intended to set us free.
-Conversion may initiate the process, but enlightenment into the spirit of God completes the journey.
+Conversion initiates the process, but enlightenment into the spirit of God, the renewed mind, completes the journey.